zaid218/reactjs-interview-questions/README.md

     - Supports **server-side rendering** which is useful for Search Engine Optimizations(SEO).
     - Follows **Unidirectional or one-way** data flow or data binding.
     - Uses **reusable/composable** UI components to develop the view.

+      React:
+Library vs. Framework:

+React is a library focused on building UI components.
+It allows developers to integrate only the parts they need and use additional libraries for state management, routing, etc.

+Flexibility: React's modular approach gives developers the flexibility to choose the best tools for state management (like Redux or MobX), routing (React Router), and other aspects of their application.

+Learning Curve:

+React has a gentler learning curve, especially for developers who are already familiar with JavaScript and ES6+.
+JSX: React uses JSX, which allows developers to write HTML-like syntax directly in JavaScript, making it easier to visualize the structure of the UI components.

+Performance:

+Virtual DOM: React uses a virtual DOM to efficiently manage updates and rendering, which can result in better performance for dynamic applications.
+Component-Based Architecture: React's component-based architecture promotes the reuse of UI components, which can lead to cleaner and more maintainable code.
+Community and Ecosystem:

+Large Community: React has a large and active community, with a wealth of third-party libraries, tools, and resources available.
+Support from Facebook: React is maintained by Facebook, which ensures ongoing improvements and support.
+Development Speed:

+Hot Module Replacement: React's support for hot module replacement can significantly speed up the development process by allowing developers to see changes instantly without a full reload.

+Angular:
+Framework vs. Library:

+Angular is a full-fledged framework that provides a comprehensive solution for building web applications, including built-in tools for routing, state management, form handling, HTTP client, and more.

+Opinionated: Angular provides a more opinionated way of building applications, which can be beneficial for developers who prefer a structured approach and best practices.

+Learning Curve:

+Steeper Learning Curve: Angular has a steeper learning curve due to its complexity and the use of TypeScript, decorators, dependency injection, and other advanced concepts.

+TypeScript: Angular is built with TypeScript, which can improve code quality and maintainability by providing static type checking and other advanced features.
+Performance:

+Ahead-of-Time (AOT) Compilation: Angular's AOT compilation improves the performance of applications by compiling templates and code at build time, rather than at runtime.

+Change Detection: Angular's change detection mechanism can be more complex and may require fine-tuning for optimal performance in large applications.

+Community and Ecosystem:

+Comprehensive Ecosystem: Angular's comprehensive ecosystem includes a wide range of built-in features and tools, which can reduce the need for third-party libraries.

+Support from Google: Angular is maintained by Google, which ensures ongoing improvements and support.

+Development Speed:

+Scaffolding and CLI: Angular's CLI provides powerful scaffolding and automation capabilities, which can speed up the development process and ensure consistency across projects.

+Summary:
+React: Best for developers who prefer a flexible, component-based approach with the freedom to choose their tools.
+It has a gentler learning curve and is ideal for projects where a lightweight, high-performance UI library is needed.

+Angular: Best for developers who prefer a comprehensive, opinionated framework with built-in solutions for common web development tasks.
+It has a steeper learning curve but offers a powerful set of features and tools for building large-scale, maintainable applications.

     **[⬆ Back to Top](#table-of-contents)**